Rock 'n' Roll History for

 August 22

 Cynthia Lennon files for divorce from John on the grounds of adultery on the day before their sixth anniversary.
-She came back from a vacation and found Yoko Ono living in the Lennon's London home.
+She had come back from a vacation in Greece to find Yoko Ono living in the Lennon's London home.
+A decree nisi would be granted on November 8th, 1968.

 August 22

 The initial instrumental tracks for "Dizzy" by Tommy Roe were recorded at Western Recorders in Hollywood.
 The song was written by Roe and Freddy Weller, and the record was produced by Steve Barri.
-The single was released November 13th, 1968 on ABC Records and would reach number one on the Billboard Hot 100 for four weeks in March 1969, for one week on the UK singles chart in June 1969, and was number one in Canada in March 1969.
+The single was released on November 13th, 1968 on ABC Records and was number one on the Billboard Hot 100 for four weeks in March, 1969, for one week on the UK singles chart in June, 1969, and in Canada in March, 1969.
 Personnel on the record included Tommy Roe – vocals, Hal Blaine – drums, Joe Osborn – bass, Ben Benay – guitar, Michael Deasy – guitar and Don Randi – piano.

 August 22

 Ringo Starr walks out of a Beatles' recording session to take a vacation to Sardinia.
 He would later say, "I felt I wasn't playing great, and I also felt that the other three were really happy and I was an outsider."
-Paul McCartney ended up playing drums on "Back In The U.S.S.R.", and the results were not up to par with Ringo's usual steady performance.
+Paul McCartney ended up playing drums on "Back In The U.S.S.R.", with many saying the results were not up to par with Ringo's usual steady performance.

 1969 - ClassicBands.com